nursultanamanzholdev/sp_chatbot/README.md

 ## Accessing the Application

 After starting both the backend and frontend servers, you can access the application by opening your browser and navigating to the URL displayed in the frontend terminal (typically http://localhost:3000 or http://localhost:5173).

+## Stopping the Servers

+To stop either server, press `Ctrl+C` in the respective terminal window.

 ## Troubleshooting